-Another great way to save money is to search for deals whenever you can.
-When you’re living on your own, there are many expenses that you’ll have to pay, like rent, groceries, and utilities.
+Another great way to save money is to search for deals whenever you can whether you are planning to rent or buy a property.
+When you’re living on your own, there are many expenses that you’ll have to plan for and pay for, like rent, groceries, and utilities.
 However, there are often ways to save money on these expenses if you know where to look.

 By searching for deals, you can keep your living expenses low and free up more money to save or spend on other things.

 5) Talk with an expert